Jack-Rais/LogicCalculator/README.md

  'name3' : False}
 ```

-## For choosing an element in a preset list of known parameters
+### To choose an element in a preset list of known parameters
 This model can be used like this:

 ```